ayoul3/asm-webhook/README.md

 # ASM Webhook
 ![Build](https://github.com/ayoul3/asm-webhook/workflows/Go/badge.svg)

-asm-webhook is a mutating Webhook designed to dynamically fetch secrets from SecretsManager and inject them as env varibales in pods.
+asm-webhook is a mutating Webhook designed to dynamically fetch secrets from SecretsManager and inject them as env variables in pods.

 It is heavily inspired from the great [Banzai Vaults](https://github.com/banzaicloud/bank-vaults/tree/master/charts/vault-secrets-webhook) that only supports Vault.